-Mike Reavis, Owner, President & Funeral Service Licensee
+Mike Reavis, Owner, CEO & Funeral Service Licensee

 Mike was born and raised in Kannapolis and graduated from A.L.
 Brown High School.
 He began working part time at the funeral home in 1966 and after graduating high school, he went to mortuary school in Atlanta and came back to Kannapolis to work full-time.